We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Rig Line to your Cane Pole

 Cut a straight piece of cane about 10 feet long.
 Trim the leaf stems as close as possible.
 Saw through the fat end at the bottom of a joint so the butt end will have a closed cap.
 Smooth the rough edges with sandpaper.

 2. Dry Your Cane Pole

 Tie a string to the slender tip and suspend the cane as it dries to a tan color.
 (This could take several weeks.)
 Straighten out a curved cane fishing pole by weighting it with a brick.

 3. Rig Your Line

-Cane-pole fishing is hardly a lazy pursuit, with all the fish-catching that typically accompanies an outing with the bamboo and bait.
+Cane pole fishing is hardly a lazy pursuit, with all the fish-catching that typically accompanies an outing with the bamboo and bait.
 And, it’s not just for pan-sized fish, either.
-There are as many ways to rig a cane pole as there are to skin the catfish you catch with one, but this line-wrapping technique will keep the line attached to the slender pole if Mr. Whiskers breaks the whippy tip.
+There are as many ways to rig a cane pole for fishing as there are to skin the catfish you catch with one, but this line-wrapping technique will keep the line attached to the slender pole if Mr. Whiskers breaks the whippy tip.